 SEAN: Secret Thorns is a one-off that features my favorite kind of BL manga: a cover I don’t hate!

 The same cannot be said for Sleepless Nights (though it’s not horrible), but the Odd-Couple-esque premise at least sounds like it will promise wacky shenanigans before the good stuff.

-MELINDA: I feel like I should have something to say here… but I don’t.
+MJ: I feel like I should have something to say here… but I don’t.
 None of these really sound like My Kind of BL.

 MICHELLE: I too like the Secret Thorns cover, but it’s by Kikuko Kikuya, whose Entangled Circumstances *also* had a really cute cover but was ultimately kinda disappointing.
 I’m wary.

 SEAN: And lastly, in the non-BL category, DMP have the first volume of a seinen manga from Houbunsha’s Manga Time Jumbo, one of the infinite Manga Time titles that litter the landscape in Japan.
 Start with a Happy Ending seems to be about a newly deceased woman becoming a cat for 7 days before she goes to heaven, and the heartwarming stories that follow.
 Sounds intriguing.